African Americans in South Carolina

 Black South Carolinians are residents of the state of South Carolina who are of African American ancestry.
 This article examines South Carolina's history with an emphasis on the lives, status, and contributions of African Americans.
 Enslaved Africans first arrived in the region in 1526, and the institution of slavery remained until the end of the Civil War in 1865.
 Until slavery's abolition, the free black population of South Carolina never exceeded 2%.
 Beginning during the Reconstruction Era, African Americans were elected to political offices in large numbers, leading to South Carolina's first majority-black government.
 Toward the end of the 1870s however, the Democratic Party regained power and passed laws aimed at disenfranchising African Americans, including the denial of the right to vote.
 Between the 1870s and 1960s, African Americans and whites lived segregated lives; people of color and whites were not allowed to attend the same schools or share public facilities.
 African Americans were treated as second-class citizens leading to the civil rights movement in the 1960s.
 In modern America, African Americans constitute 22% of the state's legislature, and in 2014, the state's first African American U.S. Senator since Reconstruction, Tim Scott, was elected.
 In 2015, the Confederate flag was removed from the South Carolina Statehouse after the Charleston church shooting.

 Colonial South Carolina

+When Spanish and French explorers reached the region in the 16th century, they encountered numerous tribes of Native Americans, with the Cherokees and the Catawba people being the most prominent prior to the arrival of African American slaves in South Carolina.
+The initial European efforts to establish settlements were unsuccessful; however, in 1670, a lasting English settlement was founded along the coast close Charleston.
+The English then began dependent on African American slavery.

 Enslaved Africans first arrived in the area that would become South Carolina in 1526 as part of a Spanish expedition from the Caribbean.
 In 1670 when the British Empire colonized the region, the Lords Proprietor established the Province of Carolina and created a plantation-style economy that increasingly relied on enslaved labor.
 By 1708, the enslaved African population in South Carolina exceeded the number of free whites.
 This black majority existed in the state until the Great Migration in the early twentieth century, with some temporary fluctuations.

+Black people were present at the founding of the English colony in South Carolina.
+Europeans brought black slaves to the state after the genocide of Native Americans.